quandangv/yuzubar/readme.md

 export LD_LIBRARY_DIR="$LD_LIBRARY_DIR:/usr/local/lib"
 ```

-## Install & launch
+## Install
-After installing the dependencies, this should be simple:
+After installing the dependencies, execute these command to install yuzubar:
-- To install the tool:
 ```
 make
 make install
 ```

-- To run an example, simply run `make full`
+## Examples
+To launch an example bar, simply run `make full`.
+To launch a simple, easy-to-understand bar, run `make simple`.
+The commands used to start the bar in these examples will be printed out by _make_